Meeso1/llimit-model-selection/docs/preprocessing_simple_scoring.md

 ## Overview

-The `SimpleScoringPreprocessor` prepares training data for the `SimpleScoringModel` by extracting model comparisons and encoding model names to integer IDs.
+The `SimpleScoringPreprocessor` prepares training data for the `SimpleScoringModel` and `EloScoringModel` by extracting model comparisons, filtering out rare models, and encoding model names to integer IDs.

 ## Input/Output